 Dr. Michelle Wang

 Several years ago Michelle made the pivot into the space of Romantic Relationships, specializing in Love & Dating, an area she had longstanding interest in ever since her undergraduate years at The University of Illinois - Urbana Champaign working with premier psychologists in the area of Adult Attachment - a model to help explain why and how we choose the partners we choose.
-Her interest in this space today centers around Urban Dating - the healthy maintenance of relationships in faster-paced, less predictable modern environments.

 Michelle has advanced training in Attachment Theory, Somatic Psychotherapy, Mindfulness and Meditation, Emotionally Focused Couples Therapy (EFCT), Relational and Interpersonal frameworks, Psychedelic-Assisted Therapies, and Time-Limited Psychodynamic Therapy.

 Michelle is continuing to develop applications in VR Psychology, cannabis-assisted therapy, and darkness-assisted therapy to address issues related to loneliness, isolation, conformity, and creativity in urban environments.

 **CV available upon request.